DRDIO/575-game/README.md

-# 575: The Haiku Card Game
+# 575: The Haiku Card Games

 ## Overview